Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Methodology

 Under the separable covariance $\bm{C}(\bm{s}, \bm{s}') = \mathcal{K}_{\phi}(\bm{s}, \bm{s}') \bm{\Sigma}$, the induced covariance of the vectorized latent process, denoted as $\operatorname{vec}(\bm{W})$ across all spatial sites is $\bm{\Omega}_{\phi}: = \bm{\Sigma} \otimes \bm{K}_{\phi}$, where $\bm{K}_{\phi} = \big(\mathcal{K}_\phi(\bm{s}_i, \bm{s}_j)\big)_{1 \leq i,j \leq n}$.
 The $\operatorname{vec}(\cdot)$ operator transforms a matrix into a column vector by vertically stacking the columns of the matrix.
 The latent matrix $\bm{W}$ thus follows a Matrix-Normal distribution specified as

 We assume that the underlying data over $\mc{S}$ is generated from our proposed model in \eqref{our_model}.
 To be specific, each column of $\bm{Y}$ is conditionally independent of the corresponding columns of $\bm{W}$.
-We demonstrate our hierarchical model on observed datasets with a directed acyclic graph in Figure~\ref{fig:dag}.
+We demonstrate our hierarchical model using a directed acyclic graph in Figure~\ref{fig:dag}.